abelardojarab/gputeachingkit-labs/Module2/DeviceQuery/description.markdown

 * Warp size

-The details and meaning of these quantities will be explained in the first few lectures of the teaching kit.
+The details and meaning of these quantities will be explained in the first and second modules of the teaching kit.

 # Local Setup Instructions